EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 ## Connect to it via SSH

+You can connect to container through SSH.
+Using the `make shell` command does not require any further configuration:

 ```
 make shell
 ```

-This will connect to the container via SSH (on port 2222 by default)
+This will connect you to the container via SSH (on port 2222 by default) and run the default shell.

-You may want to create an SSH config entry in your `~/.ssh/config`
+You may also want to create an SSH config entry in your `~/.ssh/config` file:
-file:

 ```
 # Put this in ~/.ssh/config: